-This report forecasts revenue growth at global, regional, and country levels and provides an analysis of latest industry trends and opportunities in each of the sub-segments from 2014 to 2025.
-For the purpose of this study, Grand View Research has segmented the global automotive aftermarket report based on replacement part, distribution channel, service channel, certification, and region:
+This report forecasts revenue growth at global, regional, and country levels and provides an analysis of the latest industry trends and opportunities in each of the sub-segments from 2014 to 2025.
+For the purpose of this study, Grand View Research has segmented the global automotive aftermarket report on the basis of replacement part, distribution channel, service channel, certification, and region:

 Replacement Part Outlook (Revenue, USD Billion, 2014 - 2025)